-42. Simple facts such as stating how many square feet of additional area are being granted by the variances are sought.
+13 Simple facts such as stating how many square feet of additional area are being granted by the variances are simply left out, and the BSA does not ask that they be supplied by the Congregation.
+The Congregation was not required to show floor plans that illustrate the portion of the floor for which variances are sought.
 (See R-514.)
 See Pet.
 Ex.
 M-1.